seme4/ssi-consultancy/DeployerDeveloperReview.md

 ### Provide a sample data set

 Provide a sample data set that a deployer can use to check their deployment.
-Alternatively, or in addition, provide links to online examples of suitable data sets (for example, a set of sample data downloaded via one of the REST endpoints of sameAs.org).
+Alternatively, or in addition, provide links to online examples of suitable data sets, for example, a set of sample data downloaded via one of the REST endpoints of sameAs.org.

 ### Provide a deployment checklist